 Marketing in Our Communities

-The Department of Student Housing gives campus departments and organizations the opportunity to communicate important announcements and information about events to campus residents by posting messages on our newly-installed media display screens, which are located in the lobbies of all of our residence halls as well as the Campus Walk office.
-We are very excited about this new initiative in which we employ the media with which students most readily connect while preserving the neatness of our facilities and giving campus departments and organizations a more cost effective option of connecting with our residents.
+The Department of Student Housing gives campus departments and organizations the opportunity to communicate important announcements and information about events to campus residents by posting messages on our media display screens, which are located in the lobbies of all of our residence halls as well as the Campus Walk office.
+We are very excited about this initiative in which we employ the media with which students most readily connect while preserving the neatness of our facilities and giving campus departments and organizations a more cost effective option of connecting with our residents.